GeorgeOduor/GeorgeOduor.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a passionate Data Scientist with interest in applications of Machine Learning and Artificial intelligence in Business analytics and Inovation.
+I am a passionate Data Scientist with interest in applications of Machine Learning and Artificial intelligence in __Evidence based Business analytics and Innovation__.
 I love making data driven applications in Python and R.

 Messy data is my friend.